Lepidoptera: Abdomen

-The abdomen, which is less sclerotized than the thorax, consists of 10 segments with membranes in between, allowing for articulated movement.
-The sternum, on the first segment, is small in some families and is completely absent in others.
-The last two or three segments form the external parts of the species' sex organs.
-The genitalia of Lepidoptera are highly varied, and are often the only means of differentiating between species.
-Male genitals include a valva, which is usually large, as it is used to grasp the female during mating.
-Female genitalia include three distinct sections.
+The abdomen, less sclerotized than the thorax, consists of 10 segments, the first sometimes reduced.
+The last two segments form the external genitalia.
+The genitalia are highly varied, and distinguish the species.
 The females of basal moths have only one sex organ, which is used for copulation and as an ovipositor, or egg-laying organ.
 About 98% of moth species have a separate organ for mating, and an external duct that carries the sperm from the male.

 The abdomen of the caterpillar has four pairs of prolegs, normally located on the third to sixth segments of the abdomen, and a separate pair of prolegs by the anus, which have a pair of tiny hooks called crotchets.
 These aid in gripping and walking, especially in species that lack many prolegs (e. g. larvae of Geometridae).
-In some basal moths, these prolegs may be on every segment of the body, while prolegs may be completely absent in other groups, which are more adapted to boring and living in sand (e. g., Prodoxidae and Nepticulidae, respectively).
+In some basal moths, these prolegs may be on every segment of the body, while prolegs may be completely absent in other groups more adapted to boring (e. g., Prodoxidae) or living in sand (e.g. Nepticulidae).

 Scales

 Wing scales form the color and pattern on wings.
 The scales shown here are lamellar.
 The pedicel can be seen attached to a few loose scales.

-The wings, head, and parts of the thorax and abdomen of Lepidoptera are covered with minute scales, a feature from which the order derives its name.
-Most scales are lamellar, or blade-like, and attached with a pedicel, while other forms may be hair-like or specialized as secondary sexual characteristics.

-The lumen or surface of the lamella has a complex structure.
-It gives color either by colored pigments it contains, or through structural coloration with mechanisms that include photonic crystals and diffraction gratings.
+Much of the body is covered with minute scales.
+Most are lamellar, or blade-like, and attached with a pedicel.
+The surface of the lamella has a complex structure.
+It gives color through structural coloration, and may also be pigmented.

-Scales function in insulation, thermoregulation, producing pheromones (in males only), and aiding gliding flight, but the most important is the large diversity of vivid or indistinct patterns they provide, which help the organism protect itself by camouflage or mimicry, and which act as signals to other animals including rivals and potential mates.
+Scales function in insulation, thermoregulation, producing pheromones (in males only), and aiding gliding flight, but the most important is the large diversity of patterns they create, enabling camouflage, mimicry, signalling to rivals, and potential mates.
+Hair-like (filamentous) scales around the head and abdomen are common, especially in moths.